Eflores89/Eflores89.github.io/_posts/2023-08-16-Babylon-Review.md

 Asymmetry in their greatness - a necessary condition for greatness in anything, we are meant to believe - is ultimately their undoing.
 Jack’s life ends when he cannot be at the top, Manny’s idea of love leads him to exile, Nellie -the eternal optimist- dances to her death and Sydney loses it all, caught-up in a child-like innocence that led him to believe his hard-work alone would end oppression and racism.

-Consider the supporting characters, each mirroring one of our heroes, that allows us to contrast their actions with another, more “balanced, world view.
+Consider the supporting characters, each mirroring one of our heroes, that allows us to contrast their actions with another, more "balanced", world view.

 Don Wallach harbors no false hope in his current stars - he knows he needs to adapt and quickly let’s Jack loose.
 In contrast Manny tries to mold a “new and improved” Nellie LaRoy.